jeremyButtler/alnSeq/README.md

 For time usage we found that emboss, alnSeq scan, or alnSeqs two bit Hirschberg (not shown) were the slowest algorithms.
-The fastest programs were ssw (30x faster then alnSeq), followed by the Needleman and Hirschberg from alnSeq-fast, which uses a byte matrix and like bio-alignment, ignores gap opening penalties.
+The fastest programs were ssw (30x faster then alnSeq and 10x faster than alnSeqFast Waterman), followed by the Needleman and Hirschberg from alnSeq-fast, which uses a byte matrix and like bio-alignment, ignores gap opening penalties.
 Some of the extra time needed for Emboss could be due to its calculating both a gap opening and gap ending penalty.